etaMS20/konfusius/README.md

 ### Known Issues

 - privacy page renders without content on brave browser
+- possible compatibility issues with older browser (most notably IOS/safari) versions

 ### Planned Features

 - custom payment method in backend (can have)
-- implement Ui for crew members with website settings (can have)
 - activate/implement wp-nonces (should have)
 - smooth scrolling navigation (can have)
 - use JWT token for all requests (should have)